bhuvanvjak/Repo-Chat/README.md

-free [Groq](https://console.groq.com) API, embeddings run locally via sentence-transformers) with tools for semantic code search, file reading, grep, and git history — exposed through a small backend API and used from a Chrome extension that auto-detects the repo you're viewing on github.com.
+free [Groq](https://console.groq.com) API, embeddings run locally via sentence-transformers) with tools for semantic code search, file reading, grep, and git history — exposed through a small backend API and used from a Chrome extension that auto-detects the repo you're viewing on github.com and answers your questions about that repo.

 Only the chat completions call goes to Groq's API; everything else (cloning, indexing, embeddings, vector search) runs on your machine.